mbbu/Transcriptomics_project/Documentation/RNASeq_pipeline.md

 **STAR Aligner**(Spliced Transcripts Alignment to a Reference)

-STAR is a splice aware aligner designed to specifically address many of the challenges of RNA-seq data.It shows high accuracy and mapping speed.Alignemnt in STAR involves two steps;
+STAR is a splice aware aligner designed to address many of the challenges of RNA-seq data.
+It shows high accuracy and mapping speed.
+Alignment in STAR involves two steps;

 1. Creating genome index
 ```